 A. Most gout attacks will last anywhere from 2 days to 2 weeks.
 The inflammation can subside with proper medication, but over half of those diagnosed will have repeat occurrences.
 Keeping your uric acid levels low and consistent is key in reducing return flare ups.
 Learn to drink plenty of water and avoid purines for avoiding future outbreaks.
 Your doctor will be able to monitor the amount of uric acid in your blood to keep you on the right track.

-5. Why didn't I see this gout attack coming so I could avoid it?
+5. Why didn't I see symptoms of this gout attack coming so I could avoid it?

 Gout is experienced by millions of Americans but does not have to control your life.
 Our bodies are designed to function well through proper nutrition and keeping our system flushed out.
 Hopefully, these questions and answers will help you to avoid this common type of arthritis before it strikes.